North American Electric Reliability Corporation

 The North American Electric Reliability Corporation (NERC) is a nonprofit corporation based in Atlanta, Georgia, and formed on March 28, 2006, as the successor to the North American Electric Reliability Council (also known as NERC).
 The original NERC was formed on June 1, 1968, by the electric utility industry to promote the reliability and adequacy of bulk power transmission in the electric utility systems of North America.
-NERC's mission states that it is to "ensure the reliability of the North American bulk power system."
+NERC's mission states that it "is to assure the effective and efficient reduction of risks to the reliability and security of the grid".

 NERC oversees six regional reliability entities and encompasses all of the interconnected power systems of Canada and the contiguous United States, as well as a portion of the Mexican state of Baja California.

 NERC's major responsibilities include working with all stakeholders to develop standards for power system operation, monitoring and enforcing compliance with those standards, assessing resource adequacy, and providing educational and training resources as part of an accreditation program to ensure power system operators remain qualified and proficient.
 NERC also investigates and analyzes the causes of significant power system disturbances in order to help prevent future events.

 NERC's standards for generating resources require that sufficient generating capacity be provided such that customers will need to be disconnected less often than once every ten years.
 These standards are mandatory for only some of the regional entities.